errbufferoverfl/garden.errbufferoverfl.me/content/notes/Embodiment.md

 Everyone should have the right to privacy and to full control over personal data and information online at all levels.
 There is a staunch rejection of private and state data collection for profit and online user manipulation.

 Surveillance is a patriarchal tool, used to control and restrict women's bodies, speech and activism.
-This type of control doesn't start at home, or end with the state and we must pay equal attention to the surveillance practices of individuals, the private sector, [the state](notes/the%20state.md) and non-state actors.
+This type of control doesn't start at home, or end with the state and we must pay equal attention to the surveillance practices of individuals, the private sector, [the-state](notes/the-state.md)] and non-state actors.

 ### More Thoughts